gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.3/index.md

 ## Use renderToPipeableStream React 18 API

-With React 18 beta, the new Server Side Rendering API is `renderToPipeableStream`.
-We have switched Gatsby to use it to be 100% compatible with react@beta and the latest react@alpha packages.
+Gatsby switched to `renderToPipeableStream` instead of `pipeToNodeWritable` from older React 18 alpha versions.
+Now with React 18 beta and the new alphas `renderToPipeableStream` is the recommend API for Server Side Rendering.

 ## Notable bugfixes & improvements